geomarker-io/st_pm_hex/README.md

   - [scc](https://ofmpub.epa.gov/sccwebservices/sccsearch/) is a code which defines the type of emissions
   - includes aircraft, other non-point sources
   - county = "Multiple (portable facilities)" is for non-point sources averaged over a whole county; use `fips code` in this case?

+## create training data

+- merge in all columns based on pm2.5 observations
+- create year, day of year columns,
+- include x and y coordinates for geohashes

 ## predicting for all h3-dates